Uberspace/lab/source/guide_goaccess.rst

 Step 1 - First Try (or Realtime Analysis in the Shell)
 ------------------------------------------------------

-To get first results, to check that everthing is maintained, please enter:
+To get first results, to check that everything is maintained, please enter:

 ::